Bannterly/selfmemer/README.md

-# DankBot Dashboard
+# Self Memer

-A self-hosted, multi-account automation dashboard for the Dank Memer Discord bot.
+A self-hosted, multi-account automation script for the Dank Memer Discord bot.
 Manages multiple accounts from a single web interface, tracks balance history over time, and coordinates item transfers between accounts using a mothership system.

 ---